malimayank/Basic-Python/README.md

-# Week 1 - Python Basics 🚀
+# 🐍 Python Basics and Logic Building 🚀

-Welcome to **Week 1** of my learning journey!
+This repository includes beginner-friendly Python programs focused on building a strong foundation in logic and syntax.
-This week focused on **core Python concepts**, building the foundation for everything ahead.
+From input/output to conditionals and patterns — these notebooks showcase essential programming skills for any aspiring developer.

 ---